dry-rb/dry-rb.org/source/gems/dry-validation/basics/macros.html.md

 ### filled

-Use it when a value is expected to be filled.
+Use it when a value is expected to be filled. "filled" means that the value is non-nil and, in the case of a `String`, `Hash`, or `Array` value, that the value is not `.empty?`.

 ``` ruby
 Dry::Validation.Schema do